mrmonaghan/mrmonaghan.github.io/_posts/2019-09-05-Building-a-Backup-Script-With-WBAdmin.md

 We start by setting the $ScriptComplete variable at the end of our try{} block, ensuring it doesn't exist until the block has compeleted.
 Once the block has exited, the script checks for the existance of $ScriptComplete.
 If it's been defined, it sends the "Backup Complete" email with Results.log attached.
 If $ScriptComplete is not defined, it indicates that an error was encountered, and the script will send the "Backup Error" email with Results.log attached.
 Thanks to our catch{} block, this contains the error code that caused the try{} block to terminate, allowing us to start troubleshooting.

-I would like to finish this post by saying that in no way to I beleive this to be an ideal backup solution, but if you're in a pinch, it's better than absolutely nothing.
+I would like to finish this post by saying that in no way to I believe this to be an ideal backup solution, but if you're in a pinch, it's better than absolutely nothing.